-About Treatment for Chronic Kidney Disease (NEW) Virtual Lab Simulation
+Treatment for Chronic Kidney Disease Virtual Lab

 This shorter, targeted simulation is adapted from the full-length “Protein Synthesis” simulation.

 Discover a treatment for anemia in patients with chronic kidney disease.
 In this simulation, you will learn about the difference between protein synthesis in prokaryotic cells (using E. coli) and eukaryotic cells (using CHO cells).
 Analyze your samples using mass spectrometry to find out which cells are better for synthesizing a treatment.